 When people ask me why I quit drinking, I think I’ll just tell them that it’s because I feel basically amazing when I’m not drinking.
 That might shut down the conversation, as there’s no room for negative feedback to that answer.

 I had a pretty big health scare this week with my husband this week.
 He’s fine, but the big takeaway for me was the reminder that time is ticking.
 There is a before and an after.
-I’m happy that my “after” was that my husband came home and he’s fine.
+I’m happy that my “after” was that my husband is fine.
 I’m grateful that we can continue our journey together.
 This is what I have.
 These days and hours.
 To love and be loved.
 To laugh and play and take care of each other.
 There isn’t going to be a better time to make the best of life.

 So, how am I, you ask?
 I. Am.
 Basically amazing.